Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"British Museum opened to the public".</h2 head><h3 quote align='center'>"Established by an act of Parliament in 1753, the British Museum\u2014which counts among its world-renowned antiquities and archaeological holdings the Elgin Marbles and the Rosetta Stone\u2014opened to the public this day in 1759.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"Beginning of Persian Gulf War ".</h2 head><h3 quote align='center'>"The Persian Gulf War, triggered by Iraq's occupation of Kuwait in August 1990, began on this day in 1991 with a U.S.-led air offensive against Iraq that continued until a cease-fire was declared on February 28.".</h3 quote></h3 OTD